 B.F.A.
 Film & Media Arts; B.B.A.
 Management ’17

 “During summer 2016 I interned at WWE Studios in L.A.
 I gained exposure to the several stages of production, from reading and analyzing scripts for prospective projects to observing editors put together different cuts for feature films.
 Through my internship at WWE Studios, I learned how to work in a professional movie studio, became better acquainted with getting around in L.A., and gained insight into what job positions to pursue after graduation.
 Prior to doing the internship I took Media Career Preparation, which helped me prepare an impressive résumé and cover letter that helped me land this internship.”
+[Lawrence also held an internship with the American Pavilion at the 2015 Cannes Film Festival.]

 B.A in Interdisciplinary Studies ’17